Foot Dislocation Medication

 Vancomycin (Vancocin)

 Potent antibiotic directed against gram-positive organisms and active against enterococcal species.
-Used to treat septicemia and skin-structure infections.
+Used to treat septicemia and skin structure infections.
 Used in conjunction with gentamicin for prophylaxis in patients with penicillin allergy with compound dislocations.
-May need to adjust dose in patients with renal impairment.
+Dosage may need adjustment for patients with renal impairment.

 Ampicillin (Omnipen, Marcillin)